jup-ag/space-station/guides/7-jlp/4-JLP-Economics.md

 `total_aum = Σ(aum)`

 :::note
 The pool sizes displayed on the [Earn page](https://jup.ag/perps-earn) do not add up to the pool's AUM.
-This discrepancy occurs because the Earn page shows each custody's `owned` value in USD without accounting for:
+This discrepancy occurs because the Earn page shows each custody's `owned` value in USD without accounting for the **traders' unrealized PnL**.

-1. Traders' unrealized PnL
-2. The `locked` amount reserved for potential profit payouts on open positions

 This simplified representation on the Earn page provides a quick overview of the pool's holdings but doesn't reflect the JLP pool's true AUM.
 :::